munificent/journal/asset/post/2010-09-01-a-type-checking-conundrum.md

 This one actually runs without errors too (and prints "123″ since `print` converts its argument to a string anyway).
-That's because the call to `say(123)` is at the top level, which is run before type-checking.
+That's because the call to `say(123)` is at the top level, which is run before type checking.
 If we change it to this:

 ```magpie
 var say(what String ->)